sylae/ironreach-code/title001.md

 ¶2. **Procedure of Appointment**.
 Moderators are appointed via Staff motion in the normal procedure.
 The appointee may decline this offer.

 ¶3. **CR Veto**.
-In cases of gross negligence or extended absence, a removal vote may be held, to be initiated by the Community Rep. This vote will be held in a similar fashion as a CR recall election (Section 1.1.1. ¶4).
+The Community Representative may at their discretion motion to veto the appointment of a proposed Moderator.
+In such cases, a vote will be held within two (2) weeks of the proposed veto, with a voting time lasting no less than two (2) days.
+Should a motion to veto pass (by a >50% majority of votes cast), then the proposed appointee will be blocked from joining the Staff.

+¶4. **Vote of No Confidence**.
+The Community Representative may, in cases of gross negligence or abuse of privileges or extended absence, initiate a No Confidence vote for a current Moderator.
+In such cases, a vote will be held within two (2) weeks of the call of No Confidence, with a voting time lasting no less than two (2) days.
+Should a No Confidence vote pass (by a >50% majority of votes cast), then the sitting moderator will be removed from their position.

-¶4. **Normal Removal**.
+¶5. **Normal Removal**.
 A moderator may also be removed via Staff motion in the normal procedure.

-¶5. **Candidate Eligibility**.
+¶6. **Candidate Eligibility**.
 Community Representatives may not also be Moderators.
 A CR must resign their CR position before accepting an appoint to be a Moderator.

 ## Chapter 1.2.
 Moderator Code of Conduct